git-robi/ft_transcendence/README.md

    npm install

    - Create a `.env` file in the `server` and fill with values (see `.env.example`)

 <br>

 **Install Client Dependencies:**
-   -Inside the `client` directory, run: npm install
+   - Inside the `client` directory, run: npm install

 <br>